VincentWei/MiniGUI/README.md

 The Exception List is published by FMSoft and may be updated from time to time.
 For more information, please see
 <https://www.fmsoft.cn/exception-list>.

+### Not Free for Commercial Use

+As stated above, MiniGUI and its components are licensed under GPL.
+So any links about MiniGUI must follow GPL.
+If you cannot accept GPL, you need to be licensed from FMSoft.

+We provide you the commercial license of MiniGUI according to the number of the run-time binary copies of MiniGUI.
+If you are interested in the commercial license of MiniGUI, please write to <sales@minigui.com>.

+## A LITTLE FAQ

+Q: Which operating systems does MiniGUI support?
+A: MiniGUI can run on Linux/uClinux, uC/OS-II, eCos, ThreadX, pSOS, VxWorks, ThreadX, OSE, and even Win32.
+Any other real-time OSes can be supported theoretically.

+Q: Which architecture does MiniGUI support?
+A: x86 32/64-bit, ARM 32/64-bit (e.g., ARMv7 and ARM Cortex-A7),
+   PowerPC, MIPS, DragonBall, ColdFire, Blackfin, and so on.

+Q: Does MiniGUI offer the support for grey LCD with 4bpp (bits per pixel)?
+A: Yes, it offers.
+It even offers the support for 1bpp and 2bpp LCD.

+Q: Can I get the tech. support from MiniGUI team?
+A: Yes, FMSoft can provide you with guaranteed commercial technical support services.
+Please send messages to <sales@minigui.com>.